wilfredonoyola/Ravn-Challenge-V2-Wilfredo/README.md

 - Add unit tests
 - Deploy to a production server

+## [Important] Some decisions

+In the infinite scroll part, I enabled an always visible scroll so that the user has the option to load more articles when the first 5 results are shown.

+In a real case:
+Normally, you could load all the results in the available height space of the window or DIV and display the scroll only if the content no longer fits in the content.
+But for this case it was required to show 5 results each time.
+So for the first time with "overflow-y: auto" the scroll will not be shown and likewise there will be no way to scroll down.

+Resume:
+I have added a height greater than 100% for the first load of the elements to always show a scroll.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page or contact me to wilfredon163@gmail.com